ommmm/ikewai-data/README.md

    Data in the ʻIke Wai project spans multiple centuries.
 Use **YYYY-MM-DD** format for **ALL** data.
 Note that for casual use, you can also use **YYYYMMDD** (no dashes) within a text string or filename.
 If you use a date within a filename or column name, you MUST use the sequence YYYYMMDD or YYYY-MM-DD.
 Do not use a different order, do not use slashes, and do not shorten the 4-digit year.
    If you have Date and Time data you must provide DateTime format as the official record.
 If you wish, you may ALSO have, in addition, a separate date column and time column for your own use.

 **Latitudes and Longitudes:** All latitudes (y, or N-S) and longitudes (x, or E-W) should be in **decimal degrees**.
-Do not use degree minute second or decimal minute formats..Do not include letters (such as N or W) with these entries: they should be simple numeric values.
+Do not use degree minute second or decimal minute formats.
+Do not include letters (such as N or W) with these entries: they should be simple numeric values.
 In Hawaii, longitude will be a negative number.
 Column headings should include the full word “Latitude” and “Longitude”, not abbreviations.

 **REVISED**: Include more data columns if they help you see, track, sort, or select information more easily.
 Here, site information could be a separate file, or can be incorporated if it simplifies analysis.
 ![](https://github.com/ommmm/images/blob/master/example-revised.png)